Written by Allie Delos Santos

 One of the world’s top offshoring providers is the Philippines.
 It is a popular outsourcing destination for its high literacy rate, culture, specialized talent pool, and cost-effectiveness.

 The country’s BPO industry also demonstrated continued operations and growth despite experiencing hurdles in the previous years.
-As such, it is a top consideration for companies wanting to outsource their business processes.
+As such, many companies’ top consideration is to outsource to the Philippines.

 Read on to learn more about the Philippine BPO industry.